SKU : SYSTNC-4Regular price ₹ 6,200 Save Liquid error (product-template line 157): Computation results in '-Infinity'%

 Colour and Design: White with multi-coloured zari border

-Blouse Piece: Includes blouse piece (The blouse in the image is not a part of saree)
+Blouse Piece: Not included (The blouse in the image is not a part of saree)

 While every effort is made to present the sarees in their natural colours, subtle variations between images and actual colours may be the result of lighting conditions and digital photography, and the colour/screen settings of your digital devices.Slight irregularities are inherent to the process of creating traditional handwoven fabric.
 Instead of taking away from the beauty of the saree, they enhance its uniqueness and charm.
 The irregularities attest to the fact that the saree is a genuine, handcrafted product.

 Marketed By: Six Yard Story Private Limited, Registered address - D-3 901, The Legend, Sector 57, Gurgaon 122002